-My parents were children during WW I, the so-called “war to end all wars.”
-I was a child in WW II, an adolescent in the Korean War, and except for a physical disability would likely have been drafted to fight in the Vietnam War.
+My parents were children during World War I, the so-called “war to end all wars.”
+I was a child in World War II, an adolescent in the Korean War, and except for a physical disability, would likely have been drafted to fight in the Vietnam War.
 Then came Afghanistan, Iraq, the continuous Arab-Israeli conflict, ISIS, Ukraine, Syria, etc. Now as a senior citizen, I see that war has metastasized into terrorism.
-It is hard to conceive of a country at war, or threatened by terrorism, moving to a steady state economy.
+It is hard to conceive of a country at war or threatened by terrorism, moving to a steady state economy.

 More people require more space (lebensraum) and more resources.
 More things per person also require more space and more resources.
 Recently I learned that the word “rival” derives from the same root as “river.”
 People who get their water from the same river are rivals—at least when there are too many of them each drawing too much.

 For a while, the resource demands of growth can be met from within national borders.
 Then there is pressure to exploit or appropriate the global commons.
 Then comes the peaceful penetration of other nations’ ecological space by trade.
 The uneven geographic distribution of resources (petroleum, fertile soil, water) causes specialization among nations and interdependence along with trade.
 Are interdependent nations more or less likely to go to war?
 That has been argued both ways, but when one growing nation has what another thinks it absolutely needs for its growth, conflict easily displaces trade.
 As interdependence becomes more acute, then trade becomes less voluntary—more like an offer you can’t refuse.
 Unless trade is voluntary, it is not likely to be mutually beneficial.
 Top-down global economic integration replaces trade among separate interdependent national economies.
 We have been told on the highest authority that because the American way of life requires foreign oil, we will have it one way or another.